farmersedgeinc/gcr-cleaner/README.md

 3. Create a kube config file using the JSON key you generated - this guide might be helpful https://ahmet.im/blog/authenticating-to-gke-without-gcloud/

-4. Create a docker config file with the same JSON file by generating the auth with this command
+4. Create a docker config file with the same JSON key by generating the auth with this command
    ```SH
    docker login -u _json_key --password-stdin https://gcr.io < account.json
    ```